 Now here is the burning question for me.
 Is the anchor of my soul as firmly attached to my soul as it is to the altar of God?
 In other words, is the picture here of an anchor with its hook and chain bound unbreakably to the altar of God in the holy of holies so that nothing could loose it from that end, but with the rope just hanging out of heaven in the air?
 Is the only point of this text to say, “Take hold of the loose end of this rope and you will have safety and firmness and assurance”?

 Would that give you the sense of security and confidence and hope and firmness that last week’s text and this text seem to be about?
 What was the point of an anchor in those days?
 It was to keep you from being blown by the wind or swept by the tide into destruction — out to sea or on the rocks.
 But what if someone said: I have fitted your boat with a good solid heavy anchor that will grip any sea-bottom, only have not made it fast to the boat.
 Would that give you encouragement?

 I don’t think that is the image the author has in mind here.
 When he says in verse 19 that we have an “anchor of the soul” I think he means that the anchor is firmly anchored in heaven, and the anchor is firmly attached to the Christian’s soul.

 Here are my four reasons for thinking this, which I pray will give you a deep sense of God’s sovereign care for your perseverance and hope and encouragement.
 You are not left to yourself to hold on the storms of life.

-Now the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, even Jesus our Lord, 21 equip you in every good thing to do His will, working in us that which is pleasing in His sight, through Jesus Christ, to whom be the glory forever and ever."
+Now the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, even Jesus our Lord, equip you in every good thing to do his will, working in us that which is pleasing in his sight, through Jesus Christ, to whom be the glory forever and ever.

 God’s Plan Is Coherent